-Every once in awhile, an amazing book drops off the shelf, in front of your eyes and into your hands and resonates with you at the core of your being.
+Every once in a while, an amazing book drops off the shelf, in front of your eyes and into your hands and resonates with you at the core of your being.
 ‘Creativity, Inc. Overcoming the unseen forces that stand in the way of true inspiration’ by Ed Catmull, President of Pixar Animation and Disney Animation, recently had that effect on me!
-Because it was all about illustrating creativity as a collaborative process, involving developing people’s creative collaboration tools.
+Because it was all about illustrating that creativity is a collaborative process, involving developing people’s creative collaboration toolkits, the foundation for generating creative conversations.

 It was an incredibly validating read, for me, as an inherently creative person, who after a diverse range of major career changes, became a start-up entrepreneur.
 In doing so, I took on a very complicated creative and inventive process and subsequently got lost in it, easily forgetting that creativity is a collaborative process.